 As we do whenever there is a change to an AP Exam, we follow protocols and procedures central to standardized testing, conducting a standard-setting process.
 This is a major undertaking, one that we normally do not do every year, only when an exam changes.
-This year, we will run a standard-setting process for all AP Exams.
+Given the changes to AP exams in 2020, we ran a standard-setting process for all AP Exams.

 AP Exam Security

-This year’s AP Exams will be open book/open note.
-However, students may not consult with any other individuals during the testing period.
-We will take necessary steps to protect the integrity of each exam administration, as we do every year.
-We’re confident the vast majority of AP students will follow the rules for taking the exams.
-For the small number of students who may try to gain an unfair advantage, we have a comprehensive and strict set of protocols in place to prevent and detect cheating.
-We’re keeping some of these protocols confidential to maximize their effectiveness.
+The 2020 AP Exams were open book/open note.
+However, students were not allowed to consult with any other individuals during the testing period.
+For the small number of students who may try to gain an unfair advantage, we enacted a strict set of protocols to prevent and detect cheating.
+We have kept some of these protocols confidential to maximize their effectiveness.
 Protocols include:

 - Developing exam questions that require students to demonstrate critical thinking and synthesis skills, as opposed to providing content that can be found in textbooks or online.

 - Requiring student verification of their identity and confirmation that the work they submitted is their own.